daoka/nem2-curricular-framework/_units/14-multisig-accounts.markdown

     * Describe restrictions (maximum number of cosignatories).
     * Explain multisig accounts can be undone, and the importance to keep multisig account private key.
     * Warn about losing fund access if minimum approval / removal is not reached (when keys are lost).

-    * Show different use cases:
-        - Joint accounts.
-        - Increase security (2FA).
+3. Create a multisig account
+    * Create a multisig account.
+    * Involve multisig accounts in aggregate bonded transactions.
+    * Cosing transactions involving multisig accounts.

-3. Multilevel Multisig Accounts
+4. Multilevel Multisig Accounts
     * Show how MLMA add “AND/OR” logic to multi-signature transactions.
-    * Describe restrictions (maximum level).
     * Show different use cases:
         - Supply Chain: Quality approval
         - Improved security
         - IA

-4. Transacting with multisig accounts
-    * Involve multisig accounts in aggregate bonded transactions.
-    * Show how transactions involving transactions are cosigned.
+    * Describe restrictions (maximum level).

 ## Activities